google/dawn/src/dawn/node/README.md

     *   Add `-DTINT_BUILD_MESA=ON` to your CMake configuration command.
     *   Build with `ninja` or `make`.

-The build system will automatically copy `libvulkan_lvp.so` (or platform equivalent) and `lvp_icd.json` to the root of your build directory.
+The build system will automatically copy `libvulkan_lvp.so` and `lvp_icd.json` to the root of your build directory.

 #### Building manually